Usage Guide¶

 Inline Ignores¶

-Suppress complexity warnings for specific functions:
+Suppress complexity warnings for specific functions using the # complexipy: ignore comment:

-def complex_legacy_function(): # noqa: complexipy
+def complex_legacy_function(): # complexipy: ignore

 # Complex logic that can't be refactored yet